MicrosoftDocs/windows-powershell-docs/docset/windows/mpio/mpio.md

 # MPIO Module
 ## Description
-This reference provides cmdlet descriptions and syntax for all Mulitpath I/O (MPIO)-specific cmdlets.
+This reference provides cmdlet descriptions and syntax for all Multipath I/O (MPIO)-specific cmdlets.
 It lists the cmdlets in alphabetical order based on the verb at the beginning of the cmdlet.

 ## MPIO Cmdlets
 ### [Clear-MSDSMSupportedHW](./Clear-MSDSMSupportedHW.md)